 3. Execute – This final stage involves the creation of a written plan as well as the implementation of the approved plan.
 You might opt to break the goal setting process into smaller chunks or reserving a full day or two to tackle the task.
 Regardless be sure to consider the following activities and products:

 a.
 Establish SMART goals using benchmark data as a reference point.
-For more information on goal setting check out our free resources for crafting SMART GOALS.

 b.
 Ensure staff is prepared to launch the plan (time, resources, board support)